Process and memory protections

 /proc/$pid/maps protection

-With ASLR, a process’s memory space layout suddenly becomes valuable to attackers.
-The “maps” file is made read-only except to the process itself or the owner of the process.
-Went into mainline kernel with sysctl toggle in 2.6.22.
-The toggle was made non-optional in 2.6.27, forcing the privacy to be enabled regardless of sysctl settings (this is a good thing).
+With ASLR, a process’s memory space layout becomes valuable to attackers.
+The maps file is only readable by the process itself or by the owner of the process.
+This went into the mainline kernel with a sysctl toggle in 2.6.22.
+The toggle became non-optional in 2.6.27, forcing the privacy to be enabled regardless of sysctl settings.

 See test-kernel-security.py for regression tests.